imalorg/revisable-1/INSTRUCTIONS.md

 Several strings can be used in the same composition consequently, each path must be declared after a [string choice](#string-choice) `C2/2:4:7`.

 Strings can criss-cross from the front and the bottom.
-A crossing should be declared unsing parenthesis and optional signs `<` or `>` will specify id the crissing occur respectively from front to behind or from behind to front.
+A crossing should be declared unsing parenthesis and optional signs `<` or `>` will specify if the crissing occur respectively from front to behind or from behind to front.
 If none of `<` or `>` is given, the more direct crossing will be chosen.

     C2/1:8:10:(>1:8)11/C1/5:9/07-20-13
     a    b      c      d   e     f